 It’s not too late to experience one of New York’s Holiday wonders – The Holiday Train Show at the New York Botanical Gardens.
 It ends this Sunday, Jan 23!
 Get tickets here.

 This year I attended the Holiday Train Show with my 3-year-old granddaughter Maya Shayne.

 To call the Holiday show a “train” show is really a misnomer.
 The Botanical Gardens has created an incredible collection with the help of the visionary artist Paul Busse and his fabulous team.
 The trains are interesting but for me, the real “hook” is the amazing replicas of New York City Landmarks.
 All the iconic “New York” buildings and sites are there- made of pine cones, twigs, berries, and all sorts of natural materials.

 Each year it is updated and the 2021 addition is the New York Botanical Gardens own LuEsther T Metz Library.
 It was founded in 1899 and is the largest botanical library in the USA.

 I believe we went to the first “train show” in 1991.
-It consisted of a large table like train board and it was out doors in front of the administration building (the same building in which I won an “honorable” mention for my begonia dish garden in a competition for NYC school children when I was in the 6th grade at PS 91).
+It consisted of a large table- just like a train board, you would set up in your living room.
+It was outdoors in front of the administration building (the same building in which I won an “honorable” mention for my begonia dish garden in a competition for NYC school children when I was in the 6th grade at PS 91).

 New York has so many interesting and festive activities during the Holiday Season sometimes it’s hard to choose, but I know The New York Botanical Gardens Train Show never disappoints.